HomeRight ArrowEducation

 Boston Globe/Getty.
 Pictured: Massachusetts State House.

 Prediction markets like Kalshi and Polymarket have exploded in popularity, processing billions in weekly volume on sports, politics, and current events.
-But behind the surge is an unprecedented legal war: more than 30 active court cases that we can find, spanning federal preemption battles, state enforcement actions, tribal gaming disputes, consumer class action suits, and even claims under a 300-year-old British gambling statute.
+But behind the surge is an unprecedented legal war: more than 30 active court cases that we can find, spanning federal preemption battles, state enforcement actions, tribal gaming disputes, consumer class action suits, criminal charges, and even claims under a 300-year-old British gambling statute.

 The central question in nearly every case is whether prediction markets are federally regulated financial instruments or unlicensed gambling.

 This tracker is updated regularly as new filings, hearings, and rulings occur.
 We try to catch everything, but reach out to spetrella@bettercollective.com if there's anything we missed.
-Last updated: February 14, 2026.
+Last updated: April 9, 2026.

 Key Takeaways

 The core legal question: Does the federal Commodity Exchange Act (CEA) preempt state gambling laws when it comes to event contracts traded on Commodity Futures Trading Commission (CFTC) regulated exchanges?
 If yes, platforms like Kalshi and Polymarket can operate nationwide, in all 50 states, under one set of federal rules.
-If no, they need individual state gambling licenses — and could be banned in states that haven't legalized sports betting.
+If not, they need individual state gambling licenses — and could be banned in states that haven't legalized sports betting.

 » Return to top «